SurgViVQA: Temporally-Grounded Video Question Answering for Surgical Scene Understanding: Methodology

 \subsubsection{Masked-Video Embeddings}

 Unlike static images, videos exhibit temporal continuity, meaning that adjacent frames often contain slowly evolving semantics such as instrument motion, camera movement, or tissue deformation.
 This results in strong temporal redundancy and correlation, where visual content remains largely unchanged between consecutive frames.
 Masked visual modeling has been proposed to learn effective visual representations by reconstructing hidden parts of the input \cite{videomae}.
+In this work, we repurpose VideoMAE from clip-level classification to token-level temporal encoding for surgical VideoQA, conditioning answer generation on temporally consistent visual evidence.
 In videos, a clip of $T$ frames of size $H \times W$ can be represented as a sequence of spatiotemporal \textbf{cubes}, where each cube covers a small spatial region over a short temporal span.
 With cubes of size $t \times h \times w$, the clip forms a token grid of $\frac{T}{t} \times \frac{H}{h} \times \frac{W}{w}$, each represented by a $D$-dimensional feature vector.
 To encourage temporal understanding during training, high-ratio masking is applied in \textbf{tubes}, where all cubes at the same spatial location across the temporal dimension are simultaneously hidden.
 This design forces the model to reconstruct missing content without relying on low-level temporal continuity, instead leveraging high-level semantic reasoning, capturing tool interactions, and anatomical dynamics across time.